 The acidic property of orange peel aids in eliminating the excess oil thus, controlling dandruff.

-The anti-bacterial and anti-fungal properties of Reetha help in warding off dandruff.
+The anti-bacterial and anti-fungal properties of Reetha is considered as one of the sure home remedies for dandruff.

 The anti-fungal property of pepper helps in eradicating dandruff.